CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Experiments

-On the Fusion360 dataset, \modelname~achieves a median CD of $0.159$, a $66\%$ improvement over the previous best of $0.48$ (CAD-SIGNet~\cite{khan2024cad}).
-The IoU reaches $83.1\%$, surpassing the previous best of $69.0\%$ (SECAD-Net~\cite{li2023secad}) by $14\%$.
-Notably, these improvements are even more pronounced than on the DeepCAD dataset.
-This performance is particularly significant as supervised methods trained on DeepCAD face substantial degradation in a cross-dataset setting, exemplified by CAD-SIGNet~\cite{khan2024cad} whose mean CD increases from $3.43$ to $7.37$.
-In contrast, our training strategy with synthetic data allows \modelname~to maintain consistent performance, with minimal change in mean CD from DeepCAD ($0.308$) to Fusion360 ($0.425$), while maintaining a low IR of $0.9\%$.
-Figure~\ref{fig:example_images} illustrates this consistent reconstruction quality across datasets.
+Training on $1\,\text{M}$ generated samples results in substantial improvements in CD and IoU metrics while maintaining a negligibly low invalidity ratio (last row of~\Cref{tab:sota}), reflecting significantly better geometric fidelity in the predicted CAD models. \modelname~demonstrates a ten-fold improvement in mean CD and an increase of IoU by over $10\%$ on both DeepCAD and Fusion360 datasets compared to the existing best methods.
+These results confirm that our large-scale procedurally generated training dataset provides substantial benefits.

+As illustrated in~\Cref{fig:example_images}, this translates to consistent reconstruction quality, where \modelname~reliably produces CAD models that accurately capture the geometry from the input point cloud.
+In contrast, CAD-SIGNet~\cite{khan2024cad} can generate shapes that deviate significantly from the target geometry, further highlighting the advantages of our approach.

-In Table~\ref{tab:cc3d}, we evaluate \modelname~on the CC3D dataset, where input point clouds come from 3D scans and contain artifacts such as surface noise, smooth edges, and missing parts.
-Even under these challenging conditions, our method achieves significant improvements over CAD-SIGNet~\cite{khan2024cad}, with a $74\%$ lower median CD and a $50\%$ higher IoU, while maintaining a comparable IR.
-From the CC3D qualitative results in Figure~\ref{fig:example_images}, \modelname~is able to recover geometries that are much closer to the ground truth than current state-of-the-art.
-However, it can be observed that \modelname~still lacks the expressiveness to model complex shapes.
-This can be attributed to the choice of features and design practices in the synthetic dataset preparation and the size of the input point cloud.
-Nevertheless, we believe that those issues can be addressed in future works by creating more complex samples in the synthetic dataset, fine-tuning on CC3D dataset, and scaling up the LLM and the point cloud projector.
+\textbf{Real-world Scenario:} In~\Cref{tab:cc3d}, we evaluate \modelname~on the real-world CC3D dataset, where input point clouds are sampled from 3D scans and contain artifacts such as surface noise, smooth edges, and missing parts.
+Even under these challenging conditions, our method achieves significant improvements over CAD-SIGNet~\cite{khan2024cad}, with a $89\%$ lower median CD and a $30\%$ higher IoU, while maintaining a low IR.
+From the CC3D qualitative results in~\Cref{fig:example_images}, \modelname~is able to recover geometries that are much closer to the ground truth than current state-of-the-art.
+However, it can be observed that \modelname~still lacks the expressiveness to model complex shapes that contain operations beyond the extrusion operation such as revolution and fillet.
+This can be attributed to the choice of features and design practices in the procedurally generated training dataset.
+Nevertheless, we believe that this can be addressed in future works by incorporating further features in the dataset generation procedure.
+Our results on CC3D are compared with methods previously reported for this dataset~\cite{khan2024cad}, namely CAD-SIGNet and DeepCAD.

-\textbf{Ablation Study:} To evaluate the different components of \modelname, we conduct a comprehensive ablation study on the point cloud sampling, the number of input points and model parameters, and the type and amount of training data.
+\textbf{Ablation Study:} To evaluate the different components of \modelname, we conduct a comprehensive ablation study on the amount of training data, test-time sampling, and the number of input points and model parameters.